 So how much would you pay for a small, silent sprinkler with an impressive range?
 The Voyager II is actually available for around $10 and if one isn’t enough to cover your land, they come in various quantities.
 There are even alternative heads so you can customize the pattern and pressure.

 So who is this sprinkler for?
 Really, we think it’d suit most people, however, since you do have to dig up part of your lawn, you have to be prepared for a little extra work.
-If you don’t mind this, though, the Voyager II offers everything you need for a very reasonable price.
+If you don’t mind this, though, Voyager II offers everything you need for a rational price.